franklinharvey/NOAA-NetCDF-Radiation/Radiation+NetCDF+Conversion.md

 This is the first eight lines of the first file in the ALT directory ("alt_2004_09.dat").
 The first issue is evident right away: the headers are not all on one line.
 In fact, some headers use two lines.
 This format is fairly legible to humans, but any program would have a hard time reading this.
 I decided the first thing to do would be to convert these files to CSV's (as most data libraries would certainly have readers for CSV's).
 There is an irregular amount of whitespace between columns, but I knew python wouldn't have had an issue with this.

-My second issue is exemplified with these exerpts from the BAO directory:
+My second issue is exemplified with these excerpts from the BAO directory:

                    BAO0_RAD
                                                    BAO8_RAD